Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 - [ ] Process:In the foreground;Activity:Is started
 - [ ] Process:In the foreground;Activity:Is paused

 #### Q7.
-You have created a NextActivity class that relies on a string containing some data that pass inside the intent Which code snippt allows you to launch your activity?
+You have created a NextActivity class that relies on a string containing some data that pass inside the intent Which code snippet allows you to launch your activity?

 ```kotlin
         Intent(this, NextActivity::class.java).also { intent ->